Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Halls Creek recording a relatively average level of approval activity when compared to local markets analysed countrywide

-This supply lag has led to heightened buyer competition and pricing pressures, with new properties constructed at an average expected cost value of $1,062,000, indicating a focus on premium developments.
-In FY 2026, $377,000 in commercial approvals have been registered, suggesting a predominantly residential focus.
-Compared to the Rest of WA, Halls Creek has significantly less development activity, being 56.0% below the regional average per person.
-This scarcity typically strengthens demand and prices for existing properties.
-Recent construction comprises 75.0% standalone homes and 25.0% townhouses or apartments, preserving the area's low density nature.
+The average expected construction cost of new properties was $488,000, suggesting a focus on premium market developments.
+In FY26, commercial approvals totalled $377,000, reflecting a predominantly residential focus.
+Compared to the Rest of WA, Halls Creek has notably less development activity, 56.0% below the regional average per person.
+This scarcity of new dwellings often strengthens demand and prices for existing properties.
+Recent construction comprises 75.0% standalone homes and 25.0% townhouses or apartments, maintaining the area's low-density nature and attracting space-seeking buyers.

-As of FY 2021 to FY 2025, there were an estimated 1189 people in the area per dwelling approval.
-Future projections indicate Halls Creek adding 441 residents by 2041.
+The estimated population count per dwelling approval is 1189 people, reflecting a quiet, low-activity development environment.
+Future projections indicate Halls Creek adding 434 residents by 2041.
 If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development